taylorrohrich/Source/README.md

 ## Description

 Source is a (relatively) new HackCville program geared towards learning some of the fundamentals of software engineering.
-Students will learn the basics behind writing React code, working with pre-existing REST API’s (and potentially building their own).
+Students will learn the basics behind writing React code, and do a brief overview of full stack development, from the frontend to backend.

 ## Class Format

 After our Kickoff on Sunday, February 4th, we’ll meet regularly on

-* TBD
+- TBD
-* TBD
+- TBD

 These class times will be devoted to some introductory learning, pair programming to reinforce concepts, time to work on personal projects, and larger community events (potentially including some speakers from Charlottesville software engineers!).

 ## Expectations